1757 - French invasion of Hanover – French advance in Westphalia

 - Sseeing the French corps converging onto his positions, Cumberland abandoned Brackwede at 4:00 p.m. and retired towards Bielefeld.

 In the night of June 13 to 14, as soon as he was informed of the march of the Allies, d'Estrées sent 10 grenadier coys, 10 piquets and 300 horse under the Prince de Beauvau to support M. de Chabot's Volontaires Royaux who marched the whole night.
 The Prussian troops, who formed Cumberland's rearguard, were mistakenly fired upon by Brunswicker troops who ignored that there were Prussian units behind them.
 Jungkenn Müntzer Fusiliers lost 200 men to friendly fire including Lieutenant von Haugwitz of Salmuth Fusiliers killed; Captain von Collas and Captain F. von Jungkenn from Jungkenn Müntzer Fusiliers wounded; and Lieutenant von Mellinghausen wounded and later taken prisoner at Bielefeld.

 On June 14

 - At day break, the Volontaires Royaux attacked an Allied detachment covering the retreat at Bielefeld.
 M. du Chayla distinguished himself by forcing this post.
 He lost 5 officers killed or wounded and many volunteers.
 The Allied detachment, forced to retire, abandoned some equipment, losing 100 men killed and many prisoners.
 The Prince de Beauvau arrived too late to take part in the action.
-He informed that he would continue to observe the march of the Allies by moving halfway to Herford where they were heading.
+He sent word that he would continue to observe the march of the Allies by moving halfway to Herford where they were heading.